-If you can, straighten out the knee.
+If you can, straighten out your knee.
 If it is stuck and painful to move, stabilize (splint) the knee and get medical attention.

-Your health care provider will examine the knee, which could confirm that the kneecap is dislocated.
+Your health care provider will examine your knee.
+This may confirm that the kneecap is dislocated.

 After this time, physical therapy can help build back your muscle strength and improve the knee's range of motion.

-If the knee remains unstable, you may need surgery to stabilize the kneecap.
+If there is damage to the bone and cartilage, or if the kneecap continues to be unstable, you may need surgery to stabilize the kneecap.
 This may be done using arthroscopic or open surgery.